maytom2016/change-wallpaper-Automatically-by-powershell/README.md

 If you encounter a file XXX.
 PS1 that cannot be loaded, because scripting is always prohibited on this system.
-Because the Windows default Restricted policy does not allow any scripts to be executed.
-Change the method to search yourself!
+Because the Windows default Restricted policy does not allow any scripts to be executed. the method of change it you can google yourself!
 Anyone who can find something on GitHub doesn't be a rookie.